Industry & News

 • The manual transmission is experiencing a genuine niche revival, driven by enthusiast demand for tactile engagement rather than pure performance metrics.

-• The Honda Civic Type R and Civic Si remain manual-only, while the Porsche 911 offers a rare 7-speed manual at the top end of the market.
+• The Honda Civic Type R remains manual-only; the GR86 offers the 6-speed manual as standard on every trim.
+The Porsche 911 offers a rare 7-speed manual at the top end of the market.

 • The manual faces real challenges: shrinking driver training, urban inconvenience, emissions compliance costs, and fundamental incompatibility with EV powertrains.

-• Cultural momentum from social media and manual-focused car clubs is introducing younger drivers to stick shifts by choice, not necessity, which may be the manual's strongest long-term argument for survival.
+• Cultural momentum from social media and manual-focused driving events is introducing younger drivers to stick shifts by choice, not necessity, which may be the manual's strongest long-term argument for survival.

 Lee Hamrick